osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ![Use Case Diagram for RM](https://user-images.githubusercontent.com/49214046/83258142-16d1d380-a1f9-11ea-999e-acda3e8f79c7.png)

 The following list summarises what is in the diagram:
-- The RM is in direct contact with the customer and provides them with correct and detailled information in order to sell as many packages as possible and earn a high skill matrix scrore through their quality customer service and positive and professional attitude they provide to each individual customer
+- The RM is in direct contact with the customer and provides them with correct and detailed information in order to sell as many packages as possible and earn a high skill matrix score through their quality customer service and positive and professional attitude they provide to each individual customer
 - The RM depends on the customer to pay them when they book a trip or when they make their official payment for the trip
-- The RM is in charge of arranging promotional packages through arranging travel packges with the help of the Travel Company Owner
+- The RM is in charge of arranging promotional packages through arranging travel packages with the help of the Travel Company Owner
 - The RM conducts a questionnaire which the customer depends on in order to create their profile
 - The RM creates a target list in order to advertise promotional packages